This Month's Research About Arthritis Pain and Sciatica Pain Information & Treatment via The Pain Advisory Board

 Biological response modifiers -- These new drugs used for the treatment of rheumatoid arthritis reduce inflammation in the joints by blocking the reaction of a substance called tumor necrosis factor, an immune system protein involved in immune system response.
 These drugs include Enbrel and Remicade.

-Other products -- Hyaluronic acid products like Hyalgan and Synvisc mimic a naturally occurring body substance that lubricates the knee joint and permits flexible joint movement without pain.
-A blood-filtering device called the Prosorba Column is used in some health care facilities for filtering out harmful antibodies in people with severe rheumatoid arthritis pain and suffering.
+Other products -- Hyaluronic acid products like Hyalgan and Synvisc act like natural body substances and lubricates the knee joint and permits flexible joint movement without pain.
+A blood-filtering device called the Prosorba Column is used in some health care facilities for filtering out harmful antibodies in people with severe rheumatoid arthritis pain, joint pain and suffering.

-Weight reduction -- Excess pounds put extra stress on weight-bearing joints such as the knees or hips.
-Studies have shown that overweight women who lost an average of 11 pounds substantially reduced the development of osteoarthritis in their knees.
+Weight Loss -- Extra pounds put extra stress on weight-bearing joints such as the knees or hips.
+Studies have shown overweight women who lost an average of 11 pounds substantially reduced the development of osteoarthritis in their knees.
 In addition, if osteoarthritis has already affected one knee, weight reduction will reduce the chance of it occurring in the other knee.

 Exercise -- Swimming, walking, low-impact aerobic exercise, and range-of-motion exercises may reduce joint pain and stiffness.
 In addition, stretching exercises are helpful.
 A physical therapist can help plan an exercise program too give you the most benefits.